rdkcentral/Lightning-SDK/docs/plugins/image.md

 ## Usage

-Import the Image plugin from the Lightning SDK in components where you want to resize an image:
+Import the Image plugin from the Lightning SDK in components where you want to resize an image.

 ```js
 import { Img } from '@lightningjs/sdk'